 d) Failure to lodge Commonwealth and State taxes

-The Australian Taxation Office (“ATO”) advised that the Company failed to lodge the income tax for the year ended 30 June 2021.
-The Company records indicate a balance outstanding to the ATO totalling $186,078.50 in respect of the BAS as at the date of my appointment.
+The Australian Taxation Office (“ATO”) advised that the Company has yet to lodge PAYG payment summaries for FY18 and FY19, Business Activity Statements for March 2022 quarter, the month of April 2022, income tax return for YTD FY22 and STP declaration for YTD FY22.
+The ATO has submitted a POD claim in respect to the income tax FY21 liability ($22,077.73) and running balance account (“RBA”) ($186,078.50).

-A review of the ATO running balance discloses that the Company had no capacity to meet its obligations from April 2020 and negotiated a payment plan with the ATO in June 2020.
-The RBA debt increased from August 2020 and the outstanding liability never reduced to zero ever since that date.
+A review of the ATO RBA discloses that the Company had no capacity to meet its obligations from April 2020 and negotiated a payment plan with the ATO in June 2020.
+The RBA debt increased from August 2020 and the Company incurred interest and penalties of $XXX.
 Below is the table indicating the movement in the ATO’s RBA balance for the previous five (5) financial years.